CV GIANCARLODINARDO.6@GMAIL.COM

 The brand was selling elevated basics.
 Heavyweight hoodies, quality socks, simple tees designed to last.
 Their positioning was about not needing more, buying less but buying better.
 That is a strong angle.
 It is also an angle that requires a specific type of creative to work.

 What was running was product creative.
 Flat lays, fabric close-ups, product copy in the headline.
 The ads were describing the clothes instead of describing the person who wears them.
 The buyer this brand was built for does not respond to fabric weight in the headline.
-They respond to recognising themselves in the ad before the product appears.
+They respond to recognizing themselves in the ad before the product appears.

 Core constraint